 …which isn't necessarily to coast into “everything happens for a reason” fairy tale land.
 Things don't always happen for a reason.
 But you can always learn and grow from the things that do happen.

-I'd ask you make this thought experiment an actual experiement in this thing called, you know, real life.
+You can make this this thought experiment an actual experiment in this thing called, uhhh, you know, uhhh, real life.
 But it's not easy.
 The Dark Side of your biology wants you to be a selfish sourpuss.

 But if you're able to suppress the Dark Side and walk through life this way, everything changes because the model changes.

 The word model isn't all that spicy and may seem a bit foreign, but you use hundreds of models every second of every day.
 They anchor your expectations, help you make decisions, and serve as your compass when navigating the world.

 I'll steal the fancy pants definition of a model from from Peter Bevelin's book, Seeking Wisdom, which is one of those books you tell yourself you're going to re-read every year.
 But when you crack it open, you wonder what kind of mischief is going down in Lee Child's seven millionth Jack Reacher book, even though you really don't want to read another Jack Reacher book.